After you apply 2017

 Submit supporting documents

-The SATAC online application will tell you when you need to provide supporting documents.
-Once you have submitted your online application you will also be able to print a document cover sheet, which will list the supporting documents, if any, you need to provide to SATAC.
+The SATAC online application will tell you if you need to provide supporting documents.
+Once you have submitted your online application you will be able to attach supporting documents online, or print a document cover sheet if you would prefer to provide your documents to SATAC in hardcopy.

 In some cases, such as for recent year 12 study undertaken in Australia, SATAC can obtain results from these studies on your behalf, but for some qualifications, such as prior TAFE/VET or overseas studies, you will need to provide supporting documents.